cstahoviak/cherno-cpp/README.md

 - `std::map` is an _ordered_ map that is a "self-balancing binary search tree," typically a "red-black" tree.
    - In a tree data structure, elements are sorted via comparison (typically using a less than operator).
 That way, when you iterate over a map, you're iterating over the elements in a sorted order.
 - `std::unordered_map` is a _hash-table_.
 "It uses a _hash function_ to hash the key and generate an index to figure out what which "bucket" your value is in." - Cherno.
 Because it is unordered, value retrieval has the _potential_ to be faster than with `std::map`.
--__Best Practice:__ Because of this performance difference, prefer using `std::unordered_map` over `std::map` unless you need your elements to be sorted.
+- __Best Practice:__ Because of this performance difference, prefer using `std::unordered_map` over `std::map` unless you need your elements to be sorted.
 - Requirements of the key type choice:
    - `std::unordered_map`: The key must be _hashable_.
 Note that pointers are _always_ hashable because a pointer is simply a 64-bit integer, i.e. `T* == uint64_t`.
       - A hash function is _not_ required to return a unique hash.
 Two things with the same hash will be stored in the same bucket, which is inefficient for lookups, but ut hash collisions will not compromise the map.